gary-dalton/public-documents/content/en/docs/Tutorials/ML Classifier/Make dataset/_index.md

 Delete all files from this folder that are not 256x256.

+{{< imgproc fourhands Resize "400x" >}}
+Example of flipped horizontally and vertically extending one image to four.
+{{< /imgproc >}}

 ## Labeling images

 I use [Label Studio](https://labelstud.io/) or alternatively, [CVAT](https://cvat.org/).
 These are both open source project and there are others you can choose from.

-### Install and run Label Studio under Anaconda
+### Install Label Studio under Anaconda

 * `conda create --name labelimg pip`
 * `conda activate labelimg`
 * `conda install -c anaconda urllib3`
 * `pip install label-studio`
+* `conda deactivate`

+### Using Label Studio
+Start Label Studio under Anaconda with the following
+* `conda activate labelimg`
 * `label-studio start`

-### Label Studio

 The previous command should have stated a new browser window into the Label Studio interface.
 Now create an account and create a new project named Ranks.
 Once you have created the project, you import the image files into the project.
 Now open the project and select settings.

 We need to set the Labeling interface, so select that tab and browse templates.
-The template we require is Computer Vision > Object Detection with Bounding Boxes.
+The template we require is Computer Vision > Image Classification.
 As you can see, many different templates are available.
-Now remove the original label choices and add _One, Two, Three, Four, and Five_.
+Now remove the original label choices and add _One, Two, Three, Four, Five, and None_.

 Back up to _Projects / Ranks_ and click _Label All Tasks_.
 It should now step through the available unlabeled images.
-Choose the correct label and create a bounding box around the appropriate area in the image, click save. do this until all images are labeled.
+Choose the correct label and click save.
+Continue until all images are labeled.

 ### Complete the labeling step
 Finally, export a JSON file to our data directory.
 We will use this file later.
 Your image data set is now ready for usage.

 Log out of and close Label Studio,

 * `CTRL-c`
 * `conda deactivate`

+## Conclusion
+At this point, you have created, expanded and appropriately resized an image dataset.
+Additionally, you have properly labeled the images and save a .json file that holds the labeled image data.
+Insure that the images and the .json file are in the folder named  _../datasets/rank/resize_.